AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 If we want to pursue the comparison with the Setter and Getter pattern in OOP :
 + The object is a DOM node
-+ The setters set variable to the scope of the DOM node (so, the DOM node can consume it, as well as its children)
++ The setters set variables to the scope of the DOM node (so, the DOM node can consume it, as well as its children)
 + The getters read the variables in the scope and apply it as styles to the same or a children node.

 :::tip